Fishing The Salmon River New York

 Where To Fish In The Salmon River, New York

-The Salmon River has numerous fishing spots from the mouth to the Lighthouse Hill Reservoir dam which prevents any fish from traveling upstream.
+The Salmon River has numerous fishing spots from the mouth to the Lighthouse Hill Reservoir dam, preventing fish from traveling upstream.
 As such, the fish are trapped in that 17-mile downstream section, making this the ideal fishing location.

-It is important to note that some fishing spots fall on private land.
-As such, you will need the landowner’s permission to fish here.
-You may also have to pay a small fee to fish on private premises.
+It is important to note that some fishing spots are on private land.
+As such, you will need the landowner’s permission to fish here, and you may also have to pay a small fee.

 One of the most lucrative private fishing spots on the Salmon River is the Douglaston Salmon Run, popularly known as the DSR.
 Here, you will find some of the biggest steelhead and King salmon.
 However, you may have to pay as much as $100 at peak times to fish here.